215,99 €

 • Gebundenes Buch

-Halal production, trade, and standards have become essential to state-regulated Islam and to companies in Malaysia and Singapore, giving these two countries a special position in the expanding global market for halal products: they are the only nations where state bodies certify halal products as well as spaces and work processes, and so consumers can find state halal-certified products from Malaysia and Singapore in shops around the world.
-This book provides an exploration of the role of halal production, trade, and regulation, explaining how the global markets for halal comprise divergent…mehr
+Halal (literally, "permissible" or "lawful") production, trade, and standards have become essential to state-regulated Islam and to companies in contemporary Malaysia and Singapore, giving these two countries a special position in the rapidly expanding global market for halal products: in these nations state bodies certify halal products as well as spaces (shops, factories, and restaurants) and work processes, and so consumers can find state halal-certified products from Malaysia and Singapore in shops around the world.
+Building on ethnographic material from Malaysia, Singapore, and Europe,…mehr

 Produktbeschreibung

-Halal production, trade, and standards have become essential to state-regulated Islam and to companies in Malaysia and Singapore, giving these two countries a special position in the expanding global market for halal products: they are the only nations where state bodies certify halal products as well as spaces and work processes, and so consumers can find state halal-certified products from Malaysia and Singapore in shops around the world.
-This book provides an exploration of the role of halal production, trade, and regulation, explaining how the global markets for halal comprise divergent zones in which Islam, markets, regulatory institutions, and technoscience interact and diverge.
+Halal (literally, "permissible" or "lawful") production, trade, and standards have become essential to state-regulated Islam and to companies in contemporary Malaysia and Singapore, giving these two countries a special position in the rapidly expanding global market for halal products: in these nations state bodies certify halal products as well as spaces (shops, factories, and restaurants) and work processes, and so consumers can find state halal-certified products from Malaysia and Singapore in shops around the world.
+Building on ethnographic material from Malaysia, Singapore, and Europe, this book provides an exploration of the role of halal production, trade, and standards.
+Fischer explains how the global markets for halal comprise divergent zones in which Islam, markets, regulatory institutions, and technoscience interact and diverge.
+Focusing on the "bigger institutional picture" that frames everyday halal consumption, Fischer provides a multisited ethnography of the overlapping technologies and techniques of production, trade, and standards that together warrant a product as "halal," and thereby help to format the market.
+Exploring global halal in networks, training, laboratories, activism, companies, shops and restaurants, this book will be an essential resource to scholars and students of social science interested in the global interface zones between religion, standards, and technoscience.

 Autorenporträt